-Subscribing membership shall be open to businesses and institutions interested in or directly involved with mapping or land information management.
-Each subscribing member shall be entitled to designate one representative to attend functions of the Association.
-Subscribing members may be entitled to additional benefits as prescribed by the Executive Board through bylaw.
+Commercial subscribing membership shall be open to businesses and institutions interested in or directly involved with mapping or land information management.
+Each commercial subscribing member shall be entitled to designate one representative to attend functions of the Association.
+Commercial subscribing members may be entitled to additional benefits as prescribed by the Executive Board through bylaw.

 Section 3.
 Student Members